 A Brief Overview of the Job Space in the Oil and Gas Industry

 In the oil and gas industry, as with almost all other industries today, substantial differences exist between the workers employed in the industry a decade ago and those entering it today.
-Regulatory changes and advanced technologies – such as virtual reality, machine learning, and digital project execution platforms – demand a workforce with particular skills and qualifications.
+Regulatory changes and advanced technologies – such as virtual reality, machine learning, and digital project execution platforms

 The result is an oil and gas workforce in transition, where professionals are not only expected to be equally familiar with traditional fundamentals and new technology but also need to display a variety of specialized skills and business acumen.